alvarosutter/FM24_Skin_WTCS/README.md

-# FORK OF WTCS GOLD SKIN FOR FM24
+# FORK OF WTCS GOLD SKIN FOR FM24 BY bluestillidie00 AND workthespace

 I just wanted to change how the Player Screen looks, for now at least.
 First time doing this so I may have added some bugs.
+I edited to my liking and monitor specs, that means 15.6 inches, 1920x1080 and Game Scaling Standard Size (100%).
+With other settings it may (most probably) look different.

+### Disclaimer

+I had problems with the Back Kit Zoomed, so I end up using one from another Skin (FM24_Zealand_WIP_1.2.9).
+Credits to FMEnhanced and Zealand.

 ## Player Screen after changes